BilgeAyd/multi-faceted-network-based-resilience-assessment/README.md

-# A Network-Based Hybrid Resilience Assessment on Rural Shrinkage in Germany and Türkiye
+# Multi-Faceted and Network-Based Hybrid Resilience Assessment on Rural Shrinkage in Germany and Türkiye

 **Author:** [Author Name(s)]